andwiseb/together/README.md

 This command should generate a `dist` folder contains the JS files of the backend.

 ### Client:
+First, make sure to create the environment file `.env.production` in client directory and put in it the same keys from `.env.development` with production values.

 Execute the build command: `npm run build` in the client directory.

 This command should generate a `dist` folder contains the js bundle of the client.